hannorein/rebound/README.rst

   This example applies dissipative forces to two bodies orbiting a central object.
 The forces are specified in terms of damping timescales for the semi-major axis and eccentricity.
-This mimics planetary micration in a protostellar disc.
+This mimics planetary migration in a protostellar disc.
   The example reproduces the study of Lee & Peale (2002) on the formation of the planetary system GJ876.
 For a comparison, see figure 4 in their paper.
 The IAS15 integrator is used